GPII/universal/testData/solutions/solutionsDescription/org_gnome_orca.md

 Information about value ranges and mappings to common terms can be found [here](https://docs.google.com/spreadsheet/ccc?key=0AppduB_JZh5EdDRYT1pmOTc5eUpNbkpMckhacUVxWXc&usp=sharing) under _LinuxGNOME_ sheet.

 ## Testing
-When using a preferences set that makes use of a screen reader, Orca should be launched and configured properly by taking into account the settings included in that preferences set.
+When using a preference set that makes use of a screen reader, Orca should be launched and configured properly by taking into account the settings included in that preference set.

 ### screenreader_orca

-By using this preferences set (located at universal's _testData/preferences/acceptanceTests/screenreader_orca.json_), this is the expected behaviour.
+By using this preference set (located at universal's _testData/preferences/acceptanceTests/screenreader_orca.json_), this is the expected behaviour.

 * When logging in, Orca should be started automatically and you should listen to the screen reader.

 * A new profile should be added to Orca's user-settings.conf file.
-It should be called as the preferences set (_screenreader_orca_), and it should be set as the default used profile.
+It should be called as the preference set (_screenreader_orca_), and it should be set as the default used profile.

 <pre>
 "startingProfile": [